-Annual enrollment time will take place in Spring 2015, giving you the opportunity to review your benefit options and choose a new health plan or make other benefit changes if you desire.
+Annual enrollment time will take place spring 2016, giving you the opportunity to review your benefit options and choose a new health plan or make other benefit changes if you desire.
 If you want to keep your current Group Insurance Commission (GIC) health plan, you do not need to fill out any paperwork.
 Your coverage will continue automatically.
 Please take this opportunity to think about what you and your family need in the way of health care and other benefits.

 During annual enrollment, if eligible, you may:

 - Enroll in the GIC Retiree Dental Plan